Human Health

 - A $20.3 million federal grant enabled UND to work with NDSU, Sanford, and others to determine unique ways to better prevent and treat cancer in North Dakota, reducing state costs and enhancing care quality.

-- Large federal grants have funded groups of researchers to study host-pathogen interactions, particularly timely during the pandemic, the long term consequences of behavioral and environmental trauma with particular reference to that suffered by indigenous peoples and how exposure to developmental and environmental stress leads to the accumulation of genome-wide epigenetic changes and whether these changes can eventually cause or exacerbate the development of aging-associated diseases such as cancer, neurodegenerative disorders, and cardiovascular disease.
+- Large federal grants have funded groups of researchers to study host-pathogen interactions, particularly timely during the COVID-19 pandemic, the long term consequences of behavioral and environmental trauma with particular reference to that suffered by indigenous peoples and how exposure to developmental and environmental stress leads to the accumulation of genome-wide epigenetic changes and whether these changes can eventually cause or exacerbate the development of aging-associated diseases such as cancer, neurodegenerative disorders, and cardiovascular disease.

 - Establishing a practice-based research network focused on Native American and rural health issues.